 What have they gained from this experience?
 In what way has the decision to take parental leave changed their relationship with their partner and their child?
 What expectations did they have before going on parental leave?

-Sweden has one of the most generous parental leave systems in the world.
+Sweden has one of the most generous parental leave policies in the world.

-The current system enables parents to stay at home with their child for a total of 480 days, while receiving an allowance from the state.
-Ninety of these days are allotted to each parent.
+The current system allows parents to stay at home with their child for a total of 480 days, while receiving an allowance from the state.
+Ninety days are earmarked for each parent, and cannot be transferred.

 Buy the book

-Australia, Armenia, Argentina, Albania, Bosnia, Brasil, Chile, Canada, Croatia, China, Denmark, Egypt, France, Germany, Indonesia, Iran, India, Japan, Kenya, Lithuania, Mozambique, Myanmar, Romania, Portugal, Serbia, South Korea, Sweden, Thailand, Tunisia, Turkey, Uganda, USA, Vietnam, Zimbabwe.
+Australia, Armenia, Argentina, Albania, Bosnia, Brasil, Chile, Canada, Cuba, Croatia, China, Denmark, Egypt, France, Germany, Indonesia, Iran, India, Japan, Kenya, Lithuania, Mozambique, Mexico, Myanmar, Romania, Portugal, Serbia, South Korea, Sweden, Switzerland, Thailand, Tunisia, Turkey, Uganda, Uruguay, USA, Vietnam, Zimbabwe and more…